 Once you have the framing done, add a door (don’t forget to use a spring so the door shuts automatically behind you as you go in and out of your run to prevent your chickens from escaping!) and your chicken run is done!

-Read more about the predators of chicken and other ways to keep chickens safe.
+Read about the common predators of chickens and other ways to keep chickens safe.